TITLE 77: PUBLIC HEALTH

 1) Transport Equipment.
 Equipment used for hauling water, including tank trucks or trailers, hoses, etc., shall be used only for handling potable water.
 In an emergency, equipment used for handling other potable materials, such as milk, syrup, etc., may be used after cleaning and disinfection with not less than 100 ppm of free chlorine.

 p) Vending Machines.
-Vending machines which serve water to the public shall meet the following conditions:
+Vending machines that serve water to the public shall meet the following conditions:

-1) The source of water to a vending machine shall be obtained from a community water system or a supply which meets the construction and location requirements of this Part.
+1) The source of water to a vending machine shall be obtained from a community water system or a supply that meets the construction and location requirements of this Part.

-2) A dual check backflow device approved in accordance with the Illinois Plumbing Code (77 Ill.
-Adm.
-Code 890) shall be installed in the water supply pipe between the vending machine and the source of water.
+2) A dual check backflow device approved in accordance with the Illinois Plumbing Code shall be installed in the water supply pipe between the vending machine and the source of water.

-3) An air gap shall be provided between the water dispensing spout and the water container which is at least equal to 4 times the diameter of the water dispensing supply pipe.
+3) An air gap shall be provided between the water dispensing spout and the water container that is at least equal to 4 times the diameter of the water dispensing supply pipe.

-4) The machine shall be kept in an area which is free of dirt and debris and the area shall be maintained to prevent insect and rodent harborage.
+4) The machine shall be kept in an area that is free of dirt and debris.
+The area shall be maintained to prevent insect and rodent harborage.